MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/meeting-expiration.md

 ### How will end users be notified about a file’s expiration?

-- Everyone will see a notification about the expiration date in the recording chiclet in the Teams chat window.
+- Everyone will see a notification about the expiration date in the recording area in the Teams chat window.
 - Everyone can see the TMR’s expiration date in the details pane of the TMR file.
 - The file owner will receive an email notification when the recording expires and will be directed to the recycle bin to recover the recording.